 What results can a pre-pack arrangement reap?

-A pre-pack insolvency arrangement is a structural change of the business but it can be part of significant operational change to ensure that the business is viable.
+A pre-pack insolvency arrangement is a structural change of the business but it can be part of a significant operational change to ensure that the business is viable.
 A pre-pack is a structural change because the legal organisation of the business is changed and the nexus of contracts that keeps the business together are varied, terminated or novated.
 It does not directly change the operational nature of the business, and strategic thought may be required to address the cause of the business collapse, such as poor management, in the medium to long term.

 There are a number of ways the business can be changed through the pre-pack process to facilitate operational change.
 One way is for Newco to only acquire those parts of Oldco which are profitable.
-This results in Newco being a newly efficient enterprise, with the less profitable or loss making parts of the business being left for the liquidator of Oldco to wind up.
+This results in Newco being a newly efficient enterprise, with the less profitable or loss-making parts of the business being left for the liquidator of Oldco to wind up.

 Where a problematic big project has led to a cash flow crisis, the pre-pack can allow for the termination of the big project or transfer of the profitable elements into the new trading entity.
 The pre-pack arrangement also creates an opportunity for the business to start from scratch with improved business measurement and financial tools.
 Where a big project has involved optimistic assumptions, these assumptions can be revised.
 The new company can take a

-fresh approach to managing its financial information to achieve more accurate knowledge of the business’ financial position.
+fresh approach to manage its financial information to achieve more accurate knowledge of the business’ financial position.
 More accurate reporting will allow the business to improve its business metrics, such as return on investment and asset utilisation.
 A more thorough understanding of the business’s financial performance will also allow management to eliminate unnecessary expenses and focus on profitable services or products.
 This operational turnaround can result in global change for the business with a completely new strategy and vision for the new trading entity.
-Alternatively, change could be restricted to a micro level with the addressing of issues such as the termination of underperforming staff.
+Alternatively, the change could be restricted to a micro level with the addressing of issues such as the termination of underperforming staff.